GDuenas/Ginder/README.md

 ## screenshot from phpmyadmin

+The table profile contains the attributes fname (first name), lname (last name), email, gender, gtag (gamertag), console, skill, and description the values are inputted and processed by createprofile.php

 ## screenshot from pgadmin

 The table entitygamerposts contains the attributes gamertag, console, rank, skill, and descriptipn,